liborty/TokenCrypt/README.md

 ### `dcrpt -[h][i][q][v] infile keyfile outdir`

-Decrypts, unpacks, and decompresses directories created by `ncrpt`, as well as older archive files created by older `expcrypt` (this needed `tar` to be installed).
-Both of its first two input arguments must be directories or both must be files.
-Its operations are carried out in exactly inverse order.
-It reads from `indir` (or from a tar archive file) the encrypted files.
-It also reads their associated keys from `keydir` (or from keys archive file).
+Decrypts, unpacks, and decompresses directories created by `ncrpt`.
+Both of its first two input arguments must be directories.
+Its operations are carried out in exactly reverse order.
+It reads from `indir` the encrypted files.
+It also reads their associated keys from `keydir`.
 Individual files in input directories are paired up by their names, so never rename an encrypted file, unless you rename its corresponding key file as well.
 The root filenames in both directories must match.
 This issue does not arise with flat archive files produced by `pack`.

 Following decryption, the relevant decompression method(s) are applied to each file, so that the original files are exactly reconstructed in `outdir`.
 Please note that any strange types of system files or symbolic links might not be saved.
-Only genuine files that respond `true` to `bash` `-f` test or genuine directories that respond `true` to `-d` test are saved.
+Only genuine files that respond `true` to `bash` `-f` or genuine directories that respond `true` to `-d` test are saved.

 ### `pack [options] indir indexfile outfile keyfile`